danwerner21/UniFLEX/Software/Kernels/uf_63_iop/README.md

 CPU09_UF_IOP.dsk.zip: diskimage with sources.
 On the root of the image are prebuild kernels: uniflex4 (IDE only) and uniflex5 (IDE + IOP)

+The IOP processor firmware, in it's current state, builds for use in RAM.
+I'm waiting my prom programmer and soon I will be able to test a full (E)(P)ROM version.
+I will publish all the modifification in the driver files.
+Currently I have an extra ACIA on the IOP side which is not found and initialised  by the IOP.
+It serves a MikBug type monitor program and the monitor can accept an S1 hex file with the (RAM) firmware.
+Next the monitor should start it.

+All the files for a UniFLEX with full IOP support arenow uploaded to this archive